1.1. Contact organisation

 3.4.
 Data validation

-The data are validated both at the collection stage (e-questionnaire controls) and before transmission to Eurostat (verification due to the arithmetic controls).
+Data is verified both at the collection stage (e-questionnaire checks) and before transmission to Eurostat (verification through arithmetic checks) using IT tools.

 3.5.
 Data compilation